las-r/dvd-logo/README.md

 # DVD Logos
 Tons of bouncing DVD logos in many different forms and programming languages!

-## Basic Rules
+## Rules
-These are the bare criteria for the programs split into 3 levels.
+These are the criteria for the programs split into 3 levels.

 ### Mandatory
 - Logo bounces upon hitting edge.